GabsCapra/certWALL/README.md

   - Run Update Certificates in menu options (at this point you'll need to provide some details about your certifications like name, provider, id and url)

 ## Publish to your gitHub creating GH-PAGE's Branch
-  - On CertWALL when you execute "npm run start", the changes are automaticaly sended to your remote gh-pages branch
+  - On CertWALL when you execute "npm run start", the changes are automatically sended to your remote gh-pages branch

   Here we go!
   For any doubts, see my source code or GH Page branch.